ABOUT THE CORKTOWN RACES

 No one could have imagined that the St. Patrick's Parade Corktown Races would become one of the largest 5km races in Michigan.
 Originally a 4 mile race that began in 1989, the race fluctuated between 700 and 1000 runners before Doug Kurtis and the Downtown Runners and Walkers took over operations in 2007.
 Since then the event has seen steady growth to over 8000 participants.
 In 2010 the run and walk was combined to the 5km which enabled the race to stay almost completely on the Parade route.
 Both the Fraternal Order of United Irishmen and the Motor City Striders have been a part of the organizing committee since its inception.
 In addition to attracting more people to the parade, the race is a vehicle for raising funds for the Saint Patrick's Senior Center.

 The shirt for our 33rd annual race is made out of a technical mesh with dual tone panels.
 We have a variety of sizes but if you don't act now you may not get the sizes you'd like.
-Stop in to one of our packet pick up and registration locations by 3/1/15 to guarantee your size before the race.
+Register by 3/1/15 to guarantee your size before the race.

 CORK TOWN RACE